written and applied by Thorsten Kaiser

 It is important to realise that correct hoof shape cannot be trimmed into the foot but rather needs to be developed.

-My trimming philosophy is:“Trim as little as you get away with, but as much as needed!”.
+My trimming philosophy is:“Trim as little as needed, but as much as necessary!”.

 This means, when the above-mentioned comfort and function is achieved, I can stop trimming the hoof.
 If the horse is not loading properly, then I have to do more tweaking until that is achieved.
 It is not about a certain look, but rather about how the horse uses and loads the foot.